MrLongNight/VjMapper/docs/03-ARCHITECTURE/ARCHITECTURE.md

-# MapMap Architecture Documentation
+# MapFlow Architecture Documentation

 ## Overview

-MapMap is a modern projection mapping system written in Rust, designed to compete with professional tools like Resolume Arena.
+MapFlow is a modern projection mapping system written in Rust, designed to compete with professional tools like Resolume Arena.
 This document describes the architecture implemented in Phase 0 (Foundation).

 ## System Architecture